johnalison/WorkingPhilosophy/Books.md

 - Thera - Possibly Atlantis.
 Mianoan island that sufferent volcanic eruption.
 - Olduvai goerge - The key to human evolution.
 Most distant human relitives
 - Tomb of 10k warriors - Key to understanding how China unified.

+# Extreme Ownership (Jocko Wilnick)
+- Very good
+- Overly wordy, but many good points
+- Extreme Ownership:

+  > requires looking at reality objectively.
+Without emotional attachment, agenda, or plans

+  > requires leader to set aside ego/accept responsibility for failure

+ - There are no bad teams, only bad leaders
+ - Leadership is the single greatest factor in any teams performance
+ - Ego clouds/discrupts everything (most difficult ego to deal with is your own)
+ - *Cover and Move*: "The most fundamental tactic, perhaps the only tactic"
+ - "Relax, look around and make a call" (Detach)
+ - For any team, it is essential to develop standardized planning process
+ - *Commanders Intent* most important part of brief
+ - Giving front-line troops ownership of even small piece of plan gets buy-in